 I’ll start a list of how ST differs from its compadres:

-• ST has no “natural” bounds, like the range of 1 to 20 that’s “normal” for attributes (which, with exceptions, tend toward values of 8 to 15 or so).
-There’s no universally “normal” range for ST; what’s normal naturally varies by creature (with a strong connection to SM), and can be all over the map.
+- ST has no “natural” bounds, like the range of 1 to 20 that’s “normal” for attributes (which, with exceptions, tend toward values of 8 to 15 or so).
+There’s no universally “normal” range for ST; what’s normal varies a lot by creature (with a strong connection to SM), and can be all over the map.

 That’s a quick take, anyway.
 What else belongs there?